mi-zhang/VoiceDetection_Python/_readme.txt

-Just run extractDbrData.py
+Just run extractDbrData_small_feature_size_Mi

 What this script does:

-It takes the .dbr file sent from smart phone and extract data from the .dbr.
+It takes the .dbr file downloaded from smart phone and extract data from the .dbr.
 The extracted data includes
 - raw audio data
 - audio features
 - voiced/unvoiced labels